4CRM CUSTOMER AGREEMENT

 4CRM is simple to use, is secure and is available online giving your authorised users access from any Internet enabled PC, MAC, Tablet or Smart Phone from anywhere in the world at any time.
 Users can add, edit and update; Customer information, clients notes, view shared calendars, manage events and send fully branded e-mail updates (to clients and other users) via the messaging centre.
 Users can also create bespoke forms, which can be allocated to individual clients accounts making sure all the correct information is available instantly for each client.
 4CRM also includes a Client Document Drive where users can view, download, edit and store documents within each Clients account.

-4CRM is securely backed up every 2 hours for your piece of mind and has a full time customer service and dedicated software development team.
+4CRM is securely backed up 4 times a day for your piece of mind and has a full time customer service and dedicated software development team.

-Advanced 4CRM modules include; an integrated Invoicing platform and an Estimate and Quote facility as well as Advanced SaaS Applications such as: –
+Advanced 4CRM modules include; an integrated Invoicing platform and an Estimate and Quote facility as well as Advanced SaaS Applications and Modules such as: –

 The Trader Register is secure, easy to use and is built and managed by Siteon on behalf of each Local Council Trading Standards Department.
 The system is continually being up dated, modified and developed and requires no expensive equipment.